 Not to say it’ll take you hours of practice to conceal your firearm…

-But it’ll take time for you to figure out which concealed carry methods and positions work best for your wardrobe and lifestyle.
+But it’ll take time for you to figure out which concealed carry positions work best for your wardrobe and lifestyle.
 Certain positions make concealment easier than others, but depending on your wardrobe, your hobbies, your occupation, etc, those positions may not work for you.

 However, to help you decide which holster you should order in the first place, we’ll cover the best concealed carry positions for women.